firestar16/ACTS-121/chapter1.md

 ---
-title       : Integration using R description : This chapter provides examples of computing integrals using R attachments :
+title       : Integration using R description : This lab is about working integrating one dimensional functions using R attachments :